Lock-Lee/chrome-extention-view-network/NOTES.md

-# Mr. KeeYed Extension - Important Note
+# View Network Extension - Important Note

 In order to load this extension in Chrome, please follow these steps: